 Do I need to do something special to break in the shoes?

 No, the process is pretty much the same no matter the shape and size of your foot.
-You can learn more about it by clicking here where I talk about the step by step process of breaking into new shoes!

 I have bunions and wide feet.
 Which shoe should I buy?

 Round toes are a must.
 Anything else will likely pinch a touch too much.
 All other advice applies here as well.

 Can I go running “barefoot” with wide feet or do I need special support?

 Neither one of those has anything to do with the width of your feet, so knock yourself out whichever way you want to go.
 But, maybe check with your doctor first, just in case.

 If you’re clear, go and be Abebe Bikila as much as you want!